 Interestingly, neither age nor gender made a difference in the results.
 When a person received a thank you note, they perceived the sender to be genuine, warm and appreciative – regardless of how inadequate the sender may have felt when writing the note.

-Business leaders who wish to solidify relationships in the workplace, or anyone looking to improve their social relationships and well-being, may be surprised at the value of a simple ‘thank you’.
+improve their social relationships and well-being, may be surprised at the value of a simple ‘thank you’.
 While gratitude is not a currency that can be traded for favours, one might be surprised at the benefits that come from showing appreciation for others.

 Perhaps you had it drilled into your head as a child: Don’t forget to write a thank-you note!
 After every birthday or holiday, your mom would systematically get out a box of cards for you to begin the laborious task of writing a note detailing your appreciation for a gift.